 Gain a common understanding of the current state of affairs — the problem-in-context.

 Reach agreement among stakeholders about the desired state of affairs.
-Ask each of them: How will you know the problem no longer exists?
+Ask each of them: How will you know the problem has been resolved?

 Reframe the problem as a value creation possibility.
-Ask: How can we design the intervention or programme of work so that it increases the organization’s power to generate value for its customers and other stakeholders?
+Ask: How can we design the intervention or programme of work so that it generates maximum value for its customers, other stakeholders and wider society?

 Design the intervention or programme of work.